-Coastal Areas: Issues such as Coastline stability, coral reef, mangrove and wetland, seagrass impacts, unique coastal environments, nutrient loading and thermal pollution of coastal waters and impacts on coastal commercial fishing should be examined.
+Coastal Areas: Issues such as Coastline stability, coral reef, mangrove and wetland, seagrass impacts, unique coastal environments, nutrient loading in coastal waters and impact on coastal commercial fishing should be examined.
+The handling of food processing solid waste and wastewaters, and their impact on coastal waters should be closely examined.

-Upland Areas: Issues such as slope stability, access to basic amenities such as potable water and electricity, impact of drainage from the site on pre existing drainage patterns etc. should be examined.
+Upland Areas: Issues such as slope stability, available road network, access to basic amenities such as treatment facilities, impact of final effluent on drainage network, and the effect of storm drainage from the site on pre existing drainage patterns etc. should be examined.